- Think of it as a separate, agent-only browser.

 Browser settings live in~/.fluffbuzz/fluffbuzz.json.

-- The browser control service binds to loopback on a port derived from
+- Control service binds to loopback on a port derived from

-fluffbuzz(FluffBuzz-managed standalone browser).
-UsedefaultProfile: "chrome"to opt into the Chrome extension relay. - Auto-detect order: system default browser if Chromium-based; otherwise Chrome → Brave → Edge → Chromium → Chrome Canary.
+fluffbuzz(managed standalone).
+UsedefaultProfile: "user"to opt into the signed-in user browser. - Auto-detect order: system default browser if Chromium-based; otherwise Chrome → Brave → Edge → Chromium → Chrome Canary.

 Use Brave (or another Chromium-based browser)